jpmorganchase/mosaic/packages/standard-generator/README.md

 ## Configuration

-Edit your `mosaic.config.js` to include the generator and it's config.
+Edit your `mosaic.config.mjs` to include the generator and it's config.

 ```
 const mosaicConfig = require('@jpmorganchase/mosaic-standard-generator/dist/config');